-"A mother is not a person to lean on but a person to make leaning unnecessary." by Dorothy C. Fisher
+"A mother is not a person to lean on but a person to make leaning unnecessary." -Dorothy C. Fisher

 Who Started Mother's Day?

 In 1912, Anna Jarvis applied for a trademark and created the Mother’s Day International Association.
 As Mother’s Day grew in popularity, other nations begin to adopt the holiday as a way of honoring mothers across the world.
-However, due to establish holidays in these various countries the specific date that Mother’s Day is celebrated varies for each country.
+However, due to established holidays in these various countries, the specific date that Mother’s Day is celebrated varies for each country.

 Honoring My Mother:

 As everyone else, I also celebrated Mother’s Day by honoring my mom and my wife.
 Below is a recent picture of my mother along with a sentiment I posted on Facebook.

 “Thanks Mom for teaching me to stand, to help others and to give back no matter what.
 It was not just your words that made the difference, but the example you set by the way you live.
 I am eternally grateful for your love and guidance.
 Happy Mother's Day!”

 To all of my readers and your families, I’d like to say, Happy Mother's Day!

 What words of wisdom or impact did your mother have on you?